-These bees won't forage when it's night time, when it's below 18°C or when it's raining
+These bees won't forage when it's night time, when it's below about 17°C or when it's raining

-At around 18°C you may see them congregate around the hive entrance.
-Guard bees will emerge to patrol and survey the immediate area
+At around 18°C they gather around the hive entrance.
+Guard bees emerge to patrol & survey the immediate area

-At around 19°C scouts fly off in search of sources of pollen, nectar and resin.
+At around 19°C scouts fly off in search of sources of pollen, nectar & resin.
 Foragers soon follow

-At 22°C cleaner bees will be removing hive waste, guards bees will be patrolling the area and checking out the foragers arriving back at the hive
+At around 20°C cleaner bees begin removing hive waste.
+Guards bees patrol the entrance & check out any bees arriving back at the hive

-Above 25°C the bees should be hard at work foraging, housekeeping, defending & laying down resin near the entrance
+Above 25°C the bees are hard at work foraging, cleaning, defending & laying down propolis near the entrance

 Temps above 39°C will stress the colony.
-Inside, the bees will be actively cooling the hive by lining up and fanning their wings
+Inside, the bees will be actively cooling the hive by lining up & fanning their wings